Planning-Inspectorate/data-model/docs/README.md

 *   [Untitled array in Appeal Case](./appeal-properties-casespecialisms.md "A list of specialisms for allocation purposes") – `appeal.schema.json#/properties/caseSpecialisms`

+*   [Untitled array in Appeal Case](./appeal-properties-notificationmethod.md "The methods used to notify relevant parties") – `appeal.schema.json#/properties/notificationMethod`

 *   [Untitled array in Appeal Case](./appeal-properties-nearbycasereferences.md "A list of related case references known to the appellant and the LPA") – `appeal.schema.json#/properties/nearbyCaseReferences`

 *   [Untitled array in Appeal Case](./appeal-properties-neighbouringsiteaddresses.md "A list of neighbouring site addresses") – `appeal.schema.json#/properties/neighbouringSiteAddresses`